 For each workshop, if the weather is poor we will reschedule for the following weekend - see 'backup' dates below.

 Please contact me for further details or to make a booking.

 Photos Taken on Previous Workshops

-To give you some idea of what is possible on a workshop, below you can see three photos taken by people who came on outings with me in 2019.
+To give you some idea of what is possible on a workshop, here you can see four photos taken by people who came on outings with me in 2019.
 Each of these images were set up by me to allow the photographer to capture a sharp subject, and a nicely blurred background or 'bokeh'.

 The first of these below, by Sue Anders, was accepted into the Beyond National Salon of Photography in 2019.
 The one below it, by Kieran Metcalfe, was accepted into the Dingwall Salon in 2019.

 by Kieran Metcalfe

 Get in touch